mfractor/mfractor.github.io/docs/fonts/fontfamily-xaml-entry.md

-**Inject the Font Family XAML entry for a font asset the Resource Dictionary of a Xamarin.Forms App**
+!!! quote "Inject the Font Family XAML entry for a font asset the Resource Dictionary of a Xamarin.Forms App"

 ## Introduction
 Xamarin.Forms projects allows declaring font references as Resources in Resource Dictionaries, which can be set on `Font` property of most of the Forms components that has some form of text (such as `Labels` and `Buttons`).

 Fonts references in Xamarin.Forms are declared as plain strings, but each platform expects the string in a different format.
 For this reason we use the `OnPlatform` element to reference the font in the expected way for each platform.
 The code snippet below shows an example of this is done: